lsst/dp2_lsst_io/docs/tutorials/portal/104/portal-104-6.rst

     :alt: Screenshot of the Active Charts showing a 1-d histogram and a 2-d heatamp.

     Figure 3: The Active Charts panel displays the g-magnitude histogram and the color-magnitude diagram.

+**6. ** Include how a scatter plot will automatically be a heatmap if N is high